Ave Caesar!

 Ave Caesar! is a 1919 Hungarian drama film directed by Alexander Korda and starring Oscar Beregi Sr., María Corda and Gábor Rajnay.
-A debauched Habsburg Prince sends out one of his aide-de-camps to bring him back a gypsy girl.
+A debauched Habsburg Prince sends out one of his aides-de-camp to bring him back a gypsy girl.
 The film was considered as an attack on the aristocracy.
 It was made by Korda for the state-owned film industry during the Hungarian Soviet Republic.
-Once the regime fell later that year Korda was arrested and eventually compelled to leave Hungary as part of the White Terror.
+Once the regime fell later that year, Korda was arrested and eventually compelled to leave Hungary as part of the White Terror.